cloudfoundry/firehose_exporter/FAQ.md

 #### HttpStartStop metrics

 An `HttpStartStop` event represents the whole lifecycle of an HTTP request.
-The exporter summarizes all HTTP requests from the [Cloud Foundry Firehose][firehose] and emits:
+The exporter summarizes all HTTP requests related to **applications** from the [Cloud Foundry Firehose][firehose] and emits:

 | Metric | Description | Labels |
 | ------ | ----------- | ------ |